AMbitionProjects/AMU-3d-printer/README.md

 This is a work in progress project.
 The 3d printer is not built yet, and parts are not guaranteed to fit together.
 The first build and klipper config is scheduled for august 2024.

 ## Design Goals
+ - Extrusion box frame

+The frame is a simple box, there is no need for adjustment given that the extrusions are straight and accurate.
+Blind joints are recommended for the assembly.

-10mm linear rods for all axes
+ - 10mm linear rods for all axes

 Linear rails are generally better and easier to design with.
-However, I have encountered binding and general quality control issues with cheap rails while rails from reputable manufacturers like Hiwin were too expensive for my target BOM cost of ~600$.
+However, I have encountered binding and general quality control issues with cheap rails while rails from reputable manufacturers were too expensive for the target BOM cost of ~600$.
 There are good middle ground options, but perfect and cheap rails don't exist.

 This design uses linear rods which simplifies sourcing.
-Hardened steel rods from Misumi are enough for 3d printers.
+Hardened steel rods from Misumi are enough for 3d printers, and carbon fiber rods are a future possibility.

-simplified fastener sourcing
+ - simplified fastener sourcing

 all M3 screws are 8/12/20/40mm socket heads, and all M5 screws are 10/15/20mm button heads.
 Few extra M4 screws are needed for power supply mount